ARMmbed/mbed-os-example-ble/README.md

-# mbedOS-ble-demos
+# ble-examples
-This repo contains a collection of standard BLE demos based on mbedOS and yotta.
+This repo contains a collection of standard BLE example applications based on mbed OS and yotta.

 Each demo (subfolder) contains a separate yotta-module meant for building an